| Age

 |

-First and foremost,
+First and

-A style of writing or a story that appeals to a 5 year old
+writing for.
+A style of writing or a story that is liked by

-may not necessarily be liked by a 12 year old.
-Hence, know
+a 5 year old may not appeal to a 12 year old.
+Hence, understand

 your target readers and develop your story accordingly.
 In

-fact, this stands true for all kinds of writing.
+fact, this stands true for all kinds of writing.)

 |

-| Language
+| 2.

-Usage - Writing Effectively |
+Language Usage - Writing Effectively |

 |